marcoheinisch/ToDo-Editor/README.md

 ## Keyboard Shortcuts

-Quiet Text has shortcuts for most commonly performed actions.
+QuietToDo has shortcuts for most commonly performed actions.
 The list of all the shortcuts is presented bellow:

 | Command | KeyBinding | Description |
 | ------- | ---------- | ----------- |